scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:58
 You can use the API to automate that.
 5:00
-Let's have a look.
+Let’s have a look.
 5:03
-Let's start in monitoring settings,
+Let’s start in monitoring settings,
 5:07
 and confirm that this particular metrics scope is only 5:10